Slamy/Wiki_MiSTer/Using-MiSTer.md

 # Staying Updated by using the update.sh script

-We'll need to download the "update.sh" script from Github, so lets login to Linux and do so.
+We'll need to download the "update.sh" script from GitHub, so lets login to Linux and do so.
 Press F9 to bring up the Linux prompt.
 (Login with user "root", and password "1", then copy / paste the below)